 This, I believe, was a key strength of the Hammer films.
 They never tried to match Hollywood for spectacle, instead relying on the strengths of the British film industry – decent actors, imposing mansion and castle locations, first rate period costumes and more dry wit than you can shake a stick at.

 This is what the filmmakers brought to Curse of Frankenstein.
 In spite of that, it still manages not to be great.
 Partly this is because it doesn’t make a lick of damn sense, and partly because it’s attempts to hit the standard beats of a Frankenstein movie limit its potential.
-Mostly, though, it’s problem is a lack of coherence, which has the disadvantage of not being necessary.
+Mostly, though, it’s problem is a completely unnecessary lack of coherence between the framing story and the main story.

 We open with Victor Frankenstein (Peter Cushing) in gaol, awaiting execution.
 He has summoned a priest--not, he says, because he is religious, but because he needs to explain his innocence to someone whose word carries weight.